stuycs-gh-classrooms/nxtm-p01-pd10-best-team-ever/README.md

 1. A background that matches the spaceship theme
 2. A graphic for when the spaceship explodes (runs out of lives)
+3. Obstacles (not enemy ships) for the spaceship to avoid

 ### Array Usage
 How will you be using arrays in this project?